Criminal Law and Evidence

 Members of the research area also supervise a wide range of undergraduate and postgraduate dissertations, and doctoral theses.
 The research area delivers a specialist taught Masters (LLM) programme in Criminal Law and Criminal Justice, which focuses on concepts and theories underpinning criminal law and criminal justice, and how these operate in practice.

-The team has particular areas of research expertise across a range of criminal law and criminal justice areas including: criminalisation and the parameters of the criminal law (Cornford); feminist perspectives on sex, gender and the criminal law, particularly sexual offences (Cowan); the relationship between criminal law, legal theory and legal history (Kennedy); and intersection of criminal law and criminal process, and evidence (Maher).
+The team has particular areas of research expertise across a range of criminal law and criminal justice areas including: criminalisation and the parameters of the criminal law (Cornford); feminist perspectives on sex, gender and the criminal law, particularly sexual offences (Cowan); the relationship between criminal law, legal theory and legal history (Kennedy); intersection of criminal law and criminal process, and evidence (Maher); and the ethics of criminal justice, sentencing, and punishment (Watson).

 We welcome applications from prospective doctoral students wishing to study in these areas.